Skip to main content

 Trend persistence (wide)

-Trend-persistence rule applied across the broader investible universe rather than the F&O subset.
+Trend-persistence rule applied across the wider universe, not just the F&O list.

 3 · Structural alignment

-Different archetypes use different alignment rules — both designed to keep single-bar noise out of the feed.
-Trend-following and intraday setups have to clear a three-timeframe gate.
-Quality / factor portfolio strategies have to clear a quarterly rerank-persistence gate.
+Different strategy types use different alignment rules.
+Both are there to keep single-bar noise out of the feed.
+Trend-following and intraday setups must clear a three-timeframe check.
+Quality and factor strategies must clear a quarterly rerank check.

 Trend-following strategies never trade against the primary trend.
 If the three timeframes disagree, the signal is dropped before it reaches the feed.